 Cassandra's data model offers the convenience of column indexes with the performance of log-structured updates, strong support for denormalization and materialized views, and powerful built-in caching.

 Cassandra is in use at Constant Contact, CERN, Comcast, eBay, GitHub, GoDaddy, Hulu, Instagram, Intuit, Netflix, Reddit, The Weather Channel, and over 1500 more companies that have large, active data sets.

-One of the largest production deployments consists of over 15,000 nodes storing over 4 PB of data.
+One of the largest production deployments is Apple's, with over 75,000 nodes storing over 10 PB of data.
 Other large Cassandra installations include Netflix (2,500 nodes, 420 TB, over 1 trillion requests per day), Chinese search engine Easou (270 nodes, 300 TB, over 800 million reqests per day), and eBay (over 100 nodes, 250 TB).

 Data is automatically replicated to multiple nodes for fault-tolerance.
 Replication across multiple data centers is supported.
 Failed nodes can be replaced with no downtime.

 There are no single points of failure.
 There are no network bottlenecks.
 Every node in the cluster is identical.